 For participants who have been diagnosed with HIV/AIDS, staff can provide important information and education on nutrition and food safety, as well as referrals to health care and social services.
-The US Department of Veterans Affairs provides a guide for Diet and Nutrition for People with HIV, offering information including tips for maintaining appetite and food safety.
+The U.S. Department of Veterans Affairs provides a guide for Nutrition and Exercise for People with HIV.

-Looking for ways to help your families incorporate foods found in the WIC food packages into their diets?
-Share these easy to prepare recipes found on the WIC Meals of the Month pages.
+Looking for ways to help WIC families incorporate foods found in the WIC food packages into their diets?
+Share these easy to prepare recipes from the WIC Meals of the Month series.

 Looking for digital tools to help participants?
 Check out MyPlate.gov.

-HIV.gov offers locator tools and treatment information, such as:
+HIV.gov offers tools and treatment information, such as:

 - HIV Basics that includes information such as finding an HIV Care Provider and HIV Treatment Overview

-The CDC HIV page, also available in Spanish, provides a wealth of information about and resources for prevention and transmission, downloadable fact sheets that provide data about how HIV affects specific populations, information about risk behaviors, prevention tools and testing, and much more.
+The CDC HIV page (also available in Spanish) provides a wealth of information about and resources for prevention and transmission, downloadable fact sheets (also available in Spanish) that provide data about how HIV affects specific populations, information about risk behaviors, prevention tools and testing, and more.